 Crimes

 When compared to other surrounding nations, the Dominican Republic boasts very high crime rates.
-Travelers should be careful and stay away from numerous regions claimed to be active in crime.
+Travellers should be careful and stay away from numerous regions claimed to be active in crime.

 Cultures

-The Dominican Republic claims a culture mixing Spanish, African, and indigenous aspects.
+The Dominican Republic asserts a culture combining indigenous, African, and Spanish elements.
 Its dance, music, cuisine, and celebrations, including the Carnival, reflect this.

 Cuisine

-Dominican gastronomy is rife in flavors ranging from Creole, African, and Spanish.
+Dominican gastronomy is rife with flavours ranging from Creole, African, and Spanish.
 Among the much-liked treats are sancocho, a big stew made from rice, beans, and habichuelas, and mofongo, or mashed plantains.

 Sports